-The TLEF is financed by a portion of tuition fees paid by undergraduate and graduate students to UBC Vancouver.
-When the Board of Governors approved tuition fee increases in the early 1990s, it was resolved that the Teaching and Learning Enhancement Fund would be established based on the five principles elaborated below.
+The Teaching and Learning Enhancement Fund (TLEF) is financed by a portion of tuition fees paid by undergraduate and graduate students to UBC Vancouver.
+When the Board of Governors approved tuition fee increases in the early 1990s, it was resolved that the TLEF would be established based on the following five principles:

 - The proposals recommended for funding will significantly contribute to the enhancement of teaching and learning.

 - The projects will result in sustainable benefits to students.

 - Outcomes-based criteria will be used to evaluate project success.

 - The proposed budget is reasonable and in line with the objectives of the project.

 - Students have been/will be involved in development and/or implementation of the proposal.

 We particularly welcome proposals that address one or more of the following thematic areas:

 - Enhanced experiential learning opportunities (including proposals that support ongoing reflection and validation of experiential activities).

 - Measurement of enhancement of student learning and effectiveness (e.g. across different sections of the same course, or over consecutive courses; development of methods to assess student learning).